We all understand this approach helps us avoid N+1 hits to the database, right?

 AttributeError: Cannot find 'book' on Tag object, 'book' is an invalid parameter to prefetch_related()

-Argggggggggggggggg that's why i expected more than 24hrs for a single day.
+Argggggggggggggggg that's why I wish there were more than 24 hours in a single day.

 In [35]: vars(Tag)